 Beyond the scope of Excel:

-If data is too big for Excel then our tool of choice is Pandas, that is based on Numpy.
-Using Pandas, you can loads 100s of megabytes of data in memory and perform all sorts of data crunching and analysis.
-It can output CSV result.
+If data is too big for Excel then our tool of choice is Pandas, which is based on Numpy.
+Using Pandas, you can load 100s of megabytes of data in memory and perform all sorts of data crunching and analysis.
+It can output a CSV results.

 My data is in Terabytes:

-In this case you can go for PostgreSQL, it can easily handle data worth few terabytes.
-You have full power of RDBS with SQL querying capabilities.
+In this case, you can go for PostgreSQL, it can easily handle data worth a few terabytes.
+You have the full power of RDBS with SQL querying capabilities.

 What if my data is more than 5TB?

 Then you need Big Data analytics like Hadoop or Cassandra.
 Keep in mind that Hadoop is not as capable as PostgreSQL.
 It does not have a concept of Indexing so all your queries will result in full table scan; that will often lead you to memory errors if you are not on a powerful hardware.